1961 Little All-America college football team

-The 1961 Little All-America college football team is composed of college football players from small colleges and universities who were selected by the Associated Press (AP) as the best players at each position.
+The 1961 Little All-America college football team was composed of college football players from small colleges and universities who were selected by the Associated Press (AP) as the best players at each position.
 For 1961, the AP selected three teams of 11 players each, with no separate defensive platoons.

-Running back Leroy Jackson of Western Illinois finished third in the NCAA in the 100-yard dash and was selected by the Cleveland Browns in the first round (11th overall pick) of the 1962 NFL Draft.
+Halfback Leroy Jackson of Western Illinois finished third in the NCAA in the 100-yard dash and was selected by the Cleveland Browns in the first round (11th overall pick) of the 1962 NFL draft.

 Back Joe Iacone of West Chester was the only junior selected for the first team.
 He repeated as a first-team player in 1962.